Salesforce Talks with Informatica Cool Over Price

 The Wall Street Journal reported earlier on Sunday that talks over a deal were fizzling.
 Representatives for Salesforce and Informatica declined to comment.

-Informatica shares closed at $35.19 in New York on Friday, giving the company a market value of around $10.5 billion.
+Informatica shares dropped as much as 7.6% in premarket trading on Monday from its previous close of $35.19 in New York on Friday, which gave the company a market value of around $10.5 billion.
+Salesforce shares rose as much as 3.3% in early trading after previously closing at $270.37.

 The deal would have ranked among the largest ever by Salesforce, topped only by its 2021 takeover of the business communications platform Slack Technologies for more than $27 billion and its over $15 billion purchase of Tableau Software in 2019.